blazium-engine/blazium-docs/tutorials/platform/web/customizing_html5_shell.rst

   the project file system as soon as possible;
 - Passing custom command line arguments, e.g. ``-s`` to start a ``MainLoop`` script.

-The default HTML page is available in the Godot Engine repository at `/misc/dist/html/full-size.html <https://github.com/godotengine/godot/blob/master/misc/dist/html/full-size.html>`__ but the following template can be used as a much simpler example:
+The default HTML page is available in the Blazium Engine repository at `/misc/dist/html/full-size.html <https://github.com/blazium-engine/blazium/blob/master/misc/dist/html/full-size.html>`__ but the following template can be used as a much simpler example:

 .. code-block:: html